greendavegreen/hyraxDevLauncher/readMe.md

 - it should then be running on port 3000 in development mode

 It should be noted that REDIS, LibreOffice, and FITS might need to be introduced to the hyrax app.
 Currently, they are invocable from the command line, but it is unclear if this is enough for Hyrax to engage with them.

-10. turn it off when not in use to reduce billing:
+10. Turn it off when not in use to reduce billing:
 ```console
 $ aws hyrax-stop XXX
 issuing stop request for i-035687e0a28d829ea